Batman and Robin Eternal: Past

-In Dick's first confrontation with a supervillain as Batman's partner, Batman and Robin face Jonathan Crane's students, driven by Scarecrow's fear toxin.
+In Dick's first confrontation with a supervillain as Batman's partner, Batman and Robin face Jonathan Crane's students, driven insane by Scarecrow's fear toxin.
 Later, they are ambushed by Crane in a cornfield and first exposed to the fear toxin.
 They follow Scarecrow to a meeting with the Orphan and Cassandra Cain, and discover that the villains are headed to Prague.
 After a failed attempt to stop Scarecrow's plane, Bruce discovers the existence of a woman known as Mother from a fellow society member, who tells him he purchased his wife made to order by this human trafficker.
 The man is murdered by the Orphan that night, and Batman keeps the secret from Dick, telling him that they are chasing Scarecrow alone to Prague.
 After setting up an international Batcave, Batman secretly meets with Mother and Orphan, apparently wanting to replace Dick with a more reliable partner.
-Batman and Robin conduct an assault on Scarecrow's warehouse, and while Robin disables a bomb on the roof, Batman forces Scarecrow to work for him against Mother.
+Batman and Robin conduct an assault on Scarecrow's warehouse, and while Robin disables a bomb on the roof, Batman forces Scarecrow to work for him against Mother due to Scarecrow disagreeing with Mother's plan to get rid of all fear in the world.
 In his ambition, Scarecrow reveals that Mother plans to gas every major city in the world with his newly created "trauma toxin", leaving billions of children ripe for her new process of brainwashing and manipulation.
+Batman leaves Scarecrow, and it was revealed that in the past Scarecrow met with Mother who explained Batman's psychological profile on fear.

+Batman and Robin go to Cairo to find out what Scarecrow has been up to, and Robin takes down Scarecrow.
+Batman then takes a gun and shoots one of Mother's henchmen to gain Mother's trust, but it's revealed Batman only shot to injure not kill, and revealed to Mother he only pretended that Dick Grayson was a mistake to keep him safe from her.
+Batman defeats David Cain, but Mother distracts him long enough for David Cain to knock him out.
+Batman eventually overpowers David Cain and confronts Mother who tells her Batman's successor was supposed to be Harper Row, and Batman is forced to watch as Cassandra Cain kills Harper Row's mother.
+Mother ingests Cyanide to prevent Batman from taking her in, and Batman is forced to escape as guards arrive.

+Batman tells Robin that he needs to go to Europe to tie up loose ends to meet up a woman name Miss Marchencko who tells Batman the origin of Mother, and as Batman leaves its revealed that Mother faked her death and kills Miss Marchencko.
+Batman goes back to Gotham City and decides to not train Harper Row due to the deaths of her parents.
+Batman finally deletes all traces of Mother from his computer.

 Premise and characters

-At San Diego Comic-Con 2015, Tynion and Snyder announced that Cassandra Cain would return to mainstream continuity in Batman and Robin Eternal, and serve as one of three main characters alongside Dick Grayson and Harper Row (Bluebird).
+Cassandra Cain returned to mainstream continuity in Batman and Robin Eternal, and serves as one of three main characters alongside Dick Grayson and Harper Row (Bluebird).